microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 The Tabs Ambient Light Sensor measures the amount of ambient light intensity in context of the human eye in various lighting scenarios.

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Tabs_AL.png" height="250" width="250" description="Tabs Light Sensor" %}

+For more information on the specifications on the Tabs Temperature and Humidity Sensor and sample decoding code for the device, refer to the [TBAM100](/assets/pdf/TBAM100).

 ### B. Kerlink